 I’ve been a sponsor in the past and continue to put my marketing dollars where I want to when I want to.
 In all cases, my marketing dollars have never gone beyond $5,000 for any specific event or group sponsorship within a calendar year.

 I’m often presented with various bags of random items and the occasional high dollar gadget or two when attending conferences and the link.
 If it is worth more than $5 or something I can’t take notes on like pens and paper… I donate it.
 I explain this in more detail on my free phones post.

 I’m often doing the meals and entertainment thing with clients and customers.
 Sometimes I get invited to VIP events that are extremely valuable in terms of the ticket price.
 I make it widely known that someone paid my way.
 Typically, I’m back the next year on my own dime if it is a solid event.
 Also, if I am dining with industry contacts, it’s a good bet I’m the one footing the bill.
 Yes, that gets expensive sometimes.

 I’m always experimenting with ways to monetize web content.
-I’ve used Google Adsense, Text Link Ads, Adbrite, etc… but I always end up taking them down after I’m familiar with the concepts.
+I’ve used Google Adsense, Text Link Ads, Adbrite, Amazon Affiliates, etc… but I always end up taking them down after I’m familiar with the concepts.
 At best I’ve made $100 or so here and there.